kwaldenphd/plotly-intro-r/README.md

 `< i > my text < / i >` | Italicizes the text in between the tags
 ` x < sub > i < / sub >` | Adds a subscript, in this case we get x<sub>i</sub>

-Along with “<br>”, the commands indicated above are the most common HTML commands that you might use in label.
+Along with ` < br >`, the commands indicated above are the most common HTML commands that you might use in label.

 If your desired labels require something else, [Stanford's HTML cheatsheet](https://web.stanford.edu/group/csp/cs21/htmlcheatsheet.pdf) is a useful place to start.